If you’ve been around here for very long, you’ve heard me talk about how important it is for your child’s room to be DARK!

 “When can I stop using blackout curtains in my child’s room?”

-Maybe you go on vacation, or or your child sleeps over at Grandma’s house, and the room wasn’t totally dark, and they slept just as well!
-In that case, I would still aim to keep their room at home nice and dark, as you already have it all set up, but you don’t have to worry about it as much when you travel!
+Maybe you go on vacation, or your child sleeps over at Grandma’s house, and the room wasn’t totally dark, and they slept just as well!
+In that case, I would still aim to keep their room at home nice and dark, because you can, but you don’t have to worry about it as much when you travel!

 “What if my child is afraid of the dark?”

-If you’re child has started communicating a fear of the dark, we certainly want to support them.
+If your child has started communicating a fear of the dark, we certainly want to support them.

 The problem with most blackout curtains, shades, or blinds is that light still seeps in through the sides, and potentially the top and bottom, as well.